 The swine flu menace is back in the country with over 6000 people testing positive for the virus across nine different states.
-Every day the papers and internet are full of swine flu numbers form across the country which makes people wondering what the symptoms are, how it can be treated and why it’s dangerous.
+Every day the papers and internet are full of swine flu numbers from across the country which makes people wondering what the symptoms are, how it can be treated and why it’s dangerous.

 Here are the top 10 facts you should know about the disease: